 The glory of God is a prominent truth in the New Testament closely knit to our calling in Christ.
 Therefore, it is crucial to understand what that glory is.
 I have written several devotionals describing different facets of the glory in Christ.
-In essence, the glory of God is God Himself expressed and experienced.
+In essence, the glory of God is God Himself, and our calling into the glory in Christ is our partaking, expressing, and experiencing of God’s nature and life in Christ .
 In the Old Testament, the glory was revealed in a shadow.
 Israel saw or perceived God in different manifestations—cloud, fire, smoke, and voice.
 However, God finally became fully manifested in human form: Christ, as the Person of God, is the glory of God( Heb.
 1:2, John 1:14, Isa.
 40:5).

 But God’s will is to fill the earth with His glory.
 Although His omnipresence already fills heaven and earth, His visible, palpable, or manifest presence does not.
 God desires that people and the earth’s atmosphere will be saturated with His Person.
 If you thought Eden was outstanding, wait until God fills the world with His glory in Christ!
 And His plan to fill the earth is in three steps: individuals, the Church, and the entire earth.